Fanart (!) for Ghost in the Machine, and Announcement

 Four Ways to Back Up Your Manuscript

-Lately I’ve been following more and more full-time authors on Twitter and several of them mentioned the dubious practice of emailing themselves the current version of their manuscript, as backup.
+Lately I’ve been following more and more full-time authors on social media and several of them mentioned the dubious practice of emailing themselves the current version of their manuscript, as backup.
 And sure, it works.
 The same way an open fire in your backyard works as a source of heat for regular daily cooking when you’ve got a perfectly functional stove in the kitchen.

 Continue reading Four Ways to Back Up Your Manuscript